aidenybai/react-scan/README.md

 - `scan(options)`: Imperative API to start scanning
 - `useScan(options)`: Hook API to start scanning
 - `withScan(Component, options)`: Useful if you only want to scan a specific component
+- `printReport(componentNames)`: Prints a detailed report in the console for the given components

 ## Why React Scan?